Best RV Mattresses - Short Queen & Other Sizes

 Overall Thoughts:

 Are you searching for affordable memory foam, a medium-firm feel, and a cool sleep experience for your next RV mattress?
 Then you may want to give the Short Queen Gel Memory Foam Dynasty mattress a try.
-This memory foam bed is a good choice for couples on a tight budget looking for pressure relief.
+This memory foam bed is a good choice for couples on a tight budget.
 If you like the hug feel of memory foam and the slow response it provides, you'll likely enjoy this mattress.

 Firmness and Support